Easy Dutch Oven London Broil with Potatoes & Carrots – One Pot Family Dinner

 Final Thoughts About This Cast Iron Dutch Oven London Broil Recipe

-I love making roasts—they’re the ultimate comfort food, and they're practically effortless when made in a Dutch oven.
+I love making roasts - they're the ultimate comfort food, and they're practically effortless when made in a cast iron Dutch oven.

 I'm a picky eater, and I'm not into most "dump meals," but this combo of meat, potatoes, and carrots hits the spot every time.

-While London broil is usually a tougher cut, slow-cooking it in a Dutch oven makes it melt-in-your-mouth tender.
+While London broil is usually a tougher cut, slow-cooking it in a Dutch oven helps it stay moist so it turns out melt-in-your-mouth tender instead of dry.

 The meat falls apart when you take it out.
 It's fork-tender and flavorful, just the way I like it.